 Two of the greatest benefits of burial insurance for veterans are: they do not require a medical exam to qualify, and underwriting is more lenient on PTSD and other health issues when purchased through Funeral Funds.

 It’s very easy to apply; all you need to do is fill out a very short application and answer no to the health questions on the application.

 Getting burial insurance for a disabled veteran is also possible.
 Many disabled veterans that collect VA disability benefits still have a job or a business.
 If you’re a disabled veteran that doesn’t receive social security disability income, you have a better chance of getting approved for burial insurance.
 Most of the time you can expect to pay the same premium as people who are not on disability.

-In this article, we will explore how military personnel can have burial insurance when they leave the military.
+In this article, we will explore how military personnel can have burial insurance, funeral insurance, cremation insurance, or final expense insurance when they leave the military.
 We will learn what burial insurance options are open for them and how to get the best rates.

 WHAT HAPPENS WHEN MILITARY SERVICE ENDS?

 All members of the Army, Air Force, Navy, Marines or Coast Guard are automatically enrolled in Servicemembers Group Life Insurance (SGLI).
+How much life insurance do veterans get?
 This is life insurance with a maximum coverage amount of $400,000.
-This coverage lasts until 120 days after retirement date, or the moment you leave the service.
+This veteran death benefits life insurance last until 120 days after the retirement date, or the moment you leave the service.

 After leaving the active service, you are given the option to convert your SGLI into a Veterans’ Group Life Insurance (VGLI).
 VGLI is available to all armed forces personnel leaving active duty not just retirees.